-(13) Mr. Trainor was awarded the following performance-based RSUs:
+(11) Mr. Trainor was awarded the following performance-based RSUs:

-Award Date Restricted Stock Units Awarded Vesting Schedule December 3, 2014 3,827 Award will vest on September 30, 2017, assuming 100% achievement of the targeted increase in shareholder value.
-December 3, 2014 1,778 Award will vest on September 30, 2017, assuming 100% achievement of the targeted percentile ranking of the Company's relative TSR.
-December 2, 2015 3,214 Award will vest on September 30, 2018, assuming 100% achievement of the targeted increase in shareholder value.
+Award Date Restricted Stock Units Awarded Vesting Schedule December 2, 2015 3,214 Award will vest on September 30, 2018, assuming 100% achievement of the targeted increase in shareholder value.
 December 2, 2015 2,864 Award will vest on September 30, 2018, assuming 100% achievement of the targeted percentile ranking of the Company's relative TSR.
+December 7, 2016 4,850 Award will vest on September 30, 2019, assuming 100% achievement of the targeted increase in shareholder value.
+December 7, 2016 4,069 Award will vest on September 30, 2019, assuming 100% achievement of the targeted percentile ranking of the Company's relative TSR.

-(14) Mr. George was awarded the following performance-based RSUs:
+(12) Mr. Canady was awarded the following performance-based RSUs:

-Award Date Restricted Stock Units Awarded Vesting Schedule December 3, 2014 9,186 Award will vest on September 30, 2017, assuming 100% achievement of the targeted increase in shareholder value.
-December 3, 2014 4,269 Award will vest on September 30, 2017, assuming 100% achievement of the targeted percentile ranking of the Company's relative TSR.
-December 2, 2015 6,428 Award will vest on September 30, 2018, assuming 100% achievement of the targeted increase in shareholder value.
-December 2, 2015 5,729 Award will vest on September 30, 2018, assuming 100% achievement of the targeted percentile ranking of the Company's relative TSR.
+Award Date Restricted Stock Units Awarded Vesting Schedule December 2, 2015 4,285 Award will vest on September 30, 2018, assuming 100% achievement of the targeted increase in shareholder value.
+In connection with Mr. Canady's termination, a portion of the unvested performance-based RSUs will not vest and are forfeited.
+December 2, 2015 3,819 Award will vest on September 30, 2018, assuming 100% achievement of the targeted percentile ranking of the Company's relative TSR.
+In connection with Mr. Canady's termination, a portion of the unvested performance-based RSUs will not vest and are forfeited.
+December 7, 2016 3,695 Award will vest on September 30, 2019, assuming 100% achievement of the targeted increase in shareholder value.
+In connection with Mr. Canady's termination, a portion of the unvested performance-based RSUs will not vest and are forfeited.
+December 7, 2016 3,100 Award will vest on September 30, 2019, assuming 100% achievement of the targeted percentile ranking of the Company's relative TSR.
+In connection with Mr. Canady's termination, a portion of the unvested performance-based RSUs will not vest and are forfeited.